jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 A REST application in *kivakit-microservice* is created by extending the *MicroserviceRestApplication* class:

-public class DivideRestApplication extends MicroserviceRestApplication {
+		public class DivideRestApplication extends MicroserviceRestApplication
-    /**
-     * Construct and mount requests
-     */
+		{
 			public DivideRestApplication(Microservice microservice)
 			{
 				super(microservice);
 			}

 			@Override
 			public void onInitialize()
 			{
 				mount("divide", DivideRequest.class);
 			}
 		}

-The *onInitialize()* method above is used to mount request handlers on specific paths.
+The *onInitialize()* method must be used to mount request handlers on specific paths.
 If the mount path (in this case "divide") doesn't begin with a slash ("/"), the path "/api/[major-version].[minor-version]/" is prepended automatically.
-So, "divide" becomes "/api/0.9/divide", where the version *0.9* comes from the metadata returned by *MyMicroservice*.
-The *same path* can be used to mount a request handler for each HTTP method (GET, POST, DELETE).
+So, "divide" becomes "/api/1.0/divide" in the code above, where the version *1.0* comes from the metadata returned by *DivideMicroservice*.
+The *same path* can be used to mount a single request handler for each HTTP method (GET, POST, DELETE).
 However, trying to mount two handlers for the same HTTP method on the same path will result in an error.

 The *gsonFactory()* factory method (not shown) can optionally provide a factory that creates configured *Gson* objects.
 The *Gson* factory should extend the class *MicroserviceRestApplicationGsonFactory*.
 KivaKit will use this factory when serializing and deserializing JSON objects.

 The exact flow of control that occurs when a request is made to a KivaKit microservice, is detailed in the Javadoc for [*MicroserviceRestApplication*](https://github.com/Telenav/kivakit-extensions/blob/develop/kivakit-microservice/src/main/java/com/telenav/kivakit/microservice/rest/MicroserviceRestApplication.java).

+#### Microservlets

+*Microservlets* handle GET, POST and DELETE requests.
+They are mounted on paths the same way that request handlers.
+The main difference is that a microservlet can handle any or all HTTP methods at the same time, while request handlers only handle a single request method.
+In most cases, request handlers are more flexible and generally more useful than microservlets.
+The key use case for microservlets is that request handlers are implemented using an internal microservlet.

 #### Request Handlers

-The request handlers that are mounted on a *MicroserviceRestApplication* with calls to *mount(String path, Class handler)* come in three flavors, each of which is a subclass of *MicroserviceRequest*:
+The request handlers that are mounted on a *MicroserviceRestApplication* with calls to *mount(String path, Class&lt;MicroserviceRequest&gt; requestType)* come in three flavors, each of which is a subclass of *MicroserviceRequest*:

 * MicroservletGetRequest
 * MicroservletPostRequest
 * MicroservletDeleteRequest

-Below, we have a POST request handler, *DivideRequest*, that divides to numbers.
-The response is provided by the nested class *DivideResponse*.
-In addition, an OpenAPI specification is generated by the framework using information from the *@OpenApi* annotations.
-The request also performs validation by implementing the *Validatable* interface required by *MicroservletPostRequest*:
+Below, we see a POST request handler, *DivideRequest*, that divides to numbers.
+The response is formulated by the nested class *DivideResponse*.
+An OpenAPI specification is generated using information from the *@OpenApi* annotations.
+The request performs self-validation by implementing the *Validatable* interface required by *MicroservletPostRequest*:

     @OpenApiIncludeType(description = "Request for divisive action")
     public class DivideRequest extends MicroservletPostRequest